 And we were adamant that we wouldn’t give him away.
 So there was only one solution: he was coming with us.

-Given we had little experience travelling with a dog and South America didn’t seem the most dog-friendly continent, we changed tack and decided to head to Europe, the most dog-friendly destination possible.
+Given we had little experience traveling with a dog and South America didn’t seem the most dog-friendly continent, we changed tack and decided to head to Europe, the most dog-friendly destination possible.

 It would mean some changes to our travelling style, and limitations ranging from hotels and Airbnbs that don’t allow dogs, to no cheap Ryanair or easyJet flights.
 Not to mention dogs not being allowed in most museums, art galleries and cathedrals, of which there’s more than a few in Europe.